JS-DevTools/omnipath/README.md

 The opposite of [`parse`](#parsepath-options).
 Returns a formatted string from a parsed object.
 Just like [`path.format`](https://nodejs.org/api/path.html#path_path_format_pathobject) or [`url.format`](https://nodejs.org/docs/latest/api/url.html#url_url_format_urlobj).

 Just like Node's `path.format` and `url.format` methods, `OmniPath.format` does _not_ normalize the path, so it is possible to get results with redundant/mixed slashes, as well as "." and ".." sequences.
-You should call [`normalize`](#normalizepath-options) on the result to ensure it is well-formatted.
+Use [`normalize`](#normalizepath-options) instead if you want to ensure that the result is well-formatted.

 ```javascript
 var p = OmniPath.parse("C:\\dir\\subdir\\file.html");